wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: examine_usage.html
-summary: Monitor overall usage for a given time period.
+summary: Monitor your overall usage per billing month.
 ---

-As a Super Admin user, you're interested in how ingested data is used, whether you will be billed for more data, and whether you will need to request more data.
-Billing is based on the amount of data, measured in Points per Second (PPS), which you send to Tanzu Observability by Wavefront.
+It's important to understand how you use your Tanzu Observability by Wavefront service, whether you will be billed for more data, and whether you will need to request more data.
+Typically, billing is based on the amount of data, measured in Points per Second (PPS), which you send to Tanzu Observability.
+If your scan rate exceeds more than 20x the ingestion rate, you will be billed based on the scan rate.
 If you exceed your committed rate, you will be charged more.

-{% include note.html content="You must be a Super Admin to view the Usage Portal and manage ingestion policies."%}
+You can examine the overall usage of your Wavefront service by using the **Usage Summary** dashboard in the Tanzu Observability Usage Portal.

-You can examine the performance of your Wavefront instance using [wftop, Wavefront spy](wavefront_monitoring_spy.html), and the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response).
+For fragmented usage monitoring by accounts, sources, metric namespaces, and point tags, you can use [ingestion policies](ingestion_policies.html).

-You can also see how data is used by specific accounts or groups, based on the [ingestion policies](ingestion_policies.html) that you create.
+For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

-## How to Use the Usage Summary Dashboard
+## How to Go to the Usage Summary Dashboard?

-You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned data over a certain month.
+You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned data over a certain billing period.
 You can go up to 2 years back in time.

-1. Log in to your Wavefront instance as a Super Admin user.
+1. Log in to your Wavefront instance.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.

    The **Usage Summary** tab opens.
 This tab contains the dashboard with an overview of the ingested and scanned rates.
-3. To choose a specific month, from the **Billing Month** drop-down menu, select the month you are interested in.
+3. From the **Billing Month** drop-down menu, select the billing period you are interested in.

 ## Understand the Data